 - Transfer points.
 With your Freedom Unlimited points, you can pool them with the Chase Sapphire Preferred® Card or Chase Ink Business PreferredSM Card which earn Ultimate Rewards points.
 Earn even more value if you like to travel or go on a lot of business trips.
 You can transfer the points 1:1 to a travel partner.
 Or, even get 20% off travel when you redeem your points travel through the Chase Ultimate Rewards portal.

 - Introductory APR.
 Enjoy 0% Intro APR for 15 months from account opening on purchases and balance transfers, then a variable APR will apply.
-The balance transfer fee is 3% of the amount transferred, $5 minimum.
 If you need to make a large purchase soon or are trying to pay off another card, this is a great card to do so.
+There is a intro balance transfer fee of 3% when you transfer during the first 60 days of account opening, with a minimum of $5.
+Thereafter, either $5 or 5% of the amount of each transfer, whichever is greater.

 - No minimum redemption.
 No need to hit a required threshold to start redeeming your rewards.
 With the Freedom Unlimited, you can redeem for cash back in any amount — even for as little as 1 cent.
 It's a pretty rare benefit among cash back cards.